Kylie Jenner Stars In Sweet Childhood Photos As She Celebrates 23rd Birthday

 Kylie’s mom and manager Kris Jenner took to Instagram to post a series of sweet throwback images of years gone by and wrote an emotional caption paying tribute to her “beautiful baby girl.”

-In the first image, a fresh-faced Kris wore a white halter top and large heart pendant as her young daughter perched on on her knee.
+In the first image, a fresh-faced Kris wore a white halter top and large heart pendant as her young daughter perched on her knee.
 The toddler’s floral white and yellow party hat was at odds with the stern expression on her adorable face.

 View this post on Instagram